 - Your First Steps What to Be Aware of Immediately Upon Separation - The Property Settlement Process in Australia - International Property Settlements - Superannuation, Gifts & Inheritances and Trusts - Dispute Resolution: Finances and Property - Finalising & Formalising A Property Settlement

-The information provided throughout this resource, is applicable when married couples divorce and also when a de facto relationship comes to an end.
+The information provided throughout this resource, is applicable both when married couples divorce and also when separation occurs at the end of a de facto relationship.

 We hope you find this resource helpful.